vseryakov/backendjs/README.md

 Running without arguments will bring help screen with description of all available commands.

 The tool is multi-command utility where the first argument is the command to be executed with optional additional arguments if needed.
-On startup the bkjs tries to load and source the following config files:
+On Linux, when started the bkjs tries to load and source the following config files:

-        /etc/backendrc
-        /usr/local/etc/backendrc
-        ~/.backend/etc/profile
+        /etc/sysconfig/backendjs
+        $BACKEND_HOME/etc/profile

 Any of the following config files can redefine any environmnt variable thus pointing to the correct backend environment directory or customize the running environment, these should be regular shell scripts using bash syntax.